 Fuel-Based Survival Gear

 This category of DIY survival gear includes survival stoves, heaters, ovens, candles, lanterns and chargers.
-It’s great to have gear which runs on different fuels so you always have a backup.
+It’s great to have gear that runs on different fuels so you always have a backup.

 15. Hobo Stove